 - Other diseases.
 Existing conditions such as tendonitis, bursitis, and /or neurological syndromes may be a factor.

-Drink steamed-distilled water only.
-It is best to eliminate refined sugar, white flour products, coffee, alcohol, aspartame, beef, pork, and other inflammatory foods (oranges and some citrus fruits).
+Drink spring water only.
+It is best to eliminate refined sugar, white flour products, coffee, alcohol, aspartame, and other inflammatory foods (oranges and some citrus fruits).
 Increase your consumption of fruits and vegetables.

 Since Plantar Fasciitis is considered a self-limiting condition, the typical time for resolution of this painful syndrome may vary from months to years.
 This may depend on the skill of the physician and the cooperation of the patient.
 There are a number of treatment options that do not involve supplementation or drug therapy.
 Some of the most effective treatments include: